-What are the most important issues or the current pain points that the data management program (or data governance, or metadata management, or data warehousing / business intelligence, or data quality, or master data management) can help solve?
+What are the most important issues or the current pain points that the data management program can help solve?
 Look for management issues that can be measured: such as customer attrition, employee resignations, decreased sales, failure of new marketing programs, problems in integration of acquired customers, supplier problems, issues of product quality, competitive activity, or increased delivery costs.
 It is important to accurately represent the metrics related to the organization’s pain points.
 For example:

 “Why Have Our Customers Abandoned Us?”

 The presentation should present the facts showing current customer attrition compared to previous periods and present the lost revenue from these ex-customers.
 Also, if possible, indicate how the competition has recruited your old customers, using data management domains (data governance, metadata management, data quality, etc.) as categories for this analysis.
 The presentation should have slides on the reason for the attrition such as outsourced customer support, decrease in customer satisfaction, competitive marketing and offerings, poor product quality, or late deliveries, again using references to the data management domain that could have prevented this problem or that identified it.